 2. Malacca, Malaysia

-Malacca is a Malaysian beach city about three hours from Singapore by bus or car.
+Another top weekend getaway from Singapore is Malacca, a Malaysian beach city about three hours from Singapore by bus or car.
 It's a former Portuguese, Dutch, then British colony, and this mix contributes to its unique and fascinating history, architecture, culture, and food.
 It's filled with many museums, historical sites, and tourist attractions like zoos and water parks.

 The Dutch and Portuguese history is particularly interesting, and many of the colonial buildings from the occupation by both countries still exist.
 You can even visit a fortress in Malacca; A Famosa is a Portuguese fort built in the 16th century.
 On weekend nights, don't miss the Jonker Street Night Market, where all these cultural influences can be tasted in the form of street food.